pyf98/Traffic-Accident-Detection/README.md

 This repository contains the code of our IDL course project in Fall 2020.

+NOTE: this repo is only for the course project and will not be maintained after this semester.

 ## Contributors

 **Yifan Peng** (@pyf98) and **Amine Bellamkaddem** (@amine-bellamkaddem) are the two contributors of this repository.